clEsperanto/clesperanto-doc/docs/pyclesperanto/install.rst

         conda create -n myenv
         conda activate myenv

 From source
 -----------

 For Development, or if you are using a platform not supported by the package managers, you can install pyclesperanto from source.
-This process will requires you to have a C compiler available on your system.
+This process will requires you to have a C/C++ compiler available on your system.
 Similarly to installing pyclesperanto from the package managers, it is recommended to install it in a virtual environment.

 Clone the repository using ``git`` and install it with ``pip``.
 The installation can take a few minutes to complete.